 1. In-Country Experience and Knowledge of Your Target Vicinity

 It is vital that your partners have boots on the ground.
 This can mean they are located in-country or that they have strong relationships with local firms.
 Either way, an intimate awareness of the area is essential.
 Engaging quality research participants means knowing how easy it is for them to travel to the facility.
-Is their parking, is the train close, are their other means of transportation to take into consideration?
-It also means finding the right facility; convenient and comfortable for your audience.
+Is there parking, is the train close, are there other means of transportation to take into consideration?
+It also means finding the right facility, convenient and comfortable for your audience.

 A recruiting vendor with experience in the country will also know the suitable incentive for participants.
 Each country and culture can vary drastically.
 Experience in one area doesn’t always equate to another.

 Choosing a quality international market research partner means that the vendor knows the country and area well.
 And knowing the country means knowing nuanced tips to help you beyond your research, such as the best hotels and restaurants to fit your travel needs.

 The demographic questions of a screener can easily take a backseat to the primary qualifying criteria but special attention should be given to this section when adapting your research to another country.

 Field Directors should consider the culture before using their standard questions for all countries or regions.
 This doesn’t mean you have to spend hours researching cultural nuances for each country.
 Instead, a quality, local recruitment team should offer support to ensure your screener is locally appropriate and culturally sensitive before the screening ever begins.

 It’s vital to choose a partner with established relationships with moderators and recruiters who not only speak the language, but are native speakers.
 They will follow idioms, humor, and colloquialisms from screening through the interview.

 It’s also important that your vendor has local teams who also understand market research.
 Translators, note takers and other support staff who speak the language of market research can provide additional insight if they understand the nuance of both the culture and market research.